Bucketized Active Sampling for Learning ACOPF: Background

-While some prior learning approaches on energy system optimization, e.g., \cite{tang2021intra, chen2021learning}, rely on forecast data, many other learning approaches rely on purely random perturbation on input parameters (e.g., the loads at each bus) for their training \& testing data sets.
+Training optimization proxies for OPF requires generating a dataset of OPF instances and their solutions.
+This is done by sampling OPF instances according to a pre-specified sampling distribution $\mathfrak{D}_U$, then solving each sampled instance to obtain its solution.

 Algorithm~\ref{algo:acopfdbgen} shows a random sampling procedure that perturbs load values from a nominal point $\mathbf{x}_0$.
-The algorithm considers both regional influence and individual variations, modeled by the two variation distributions $\mathfrak{B}$ and $\mathfrak{E}$.
-Algorithm~\ref{algo:acopfdbgen} illustrates a general data generation pipeline commonly found in prior work, e.g., \cite{pan2020deepopf,baker2020learning, guha2019machine, owerko2020optimal, dong2020smart, zamzam2020learning, canyasse2017supervised, chatzos2021spatial}.
-Not all prior approaches consider regional/individual variations and not all prior approaches predict all the solution variables for \acopf{} (i.e., dim($\mathbf{y}_i$) $ < 2\vert\GENERATORS\vert+\vert\NODES\vert+\vert\EDGES\vert$).
-Some studies may only use simple uniform/Gaussian distributions for $\mathfrak{B}/\mathfrak{E}$.
+The algorithm considers both regional influence and individual variations, modeled by the regional load variation distribution $\mathfrak{B}$ and the individual noise variation distribution $\mathfrak{E}$.
+This general data generation pipeline is common among prior work, e.g., \cite{pan2020deepopf,baker2020learning,guha2019machine,owerko2020optimal,dong2020smart,zamzam2020learning,canyasse2017supervised}, though not all prior approaches consider both regional and individual variations and not all prior approaches predict a complete \acopf{} solution, i.e., $(\SG, \V)$; note that $\SF$ are only used to express power flows.
+For instance \cite{guha2019machine} only predicts $\PG$ and some $\VM$, requiring a power flow to be solved to recover $\QG$, $\VA$, and the rest of $\VM$. {For ease of presentation, in the remainder of the paper, the distribution of \acopf{} instances defined by $\mathfrak{B}$ and $\mathfrak{E}$ is denoted by $\mathfrak{D}_U$.} In other words, in most prior work considering OPF proxies, the sampling distribution $\mathfrak{D}_U$ is parameterized by the distributions $\mathfrak{B}$ and $\mathfrak{E}$.